raspberrypilearning/astro-pi-guide/assemble.md

 1. Screw the hexagon stand-offs to the Raspberry Pi itself, by threading the screws through from the bottom and turning the hexagon stand-offs between finger and thumb.

-1. Next, insert the Astro Pi HAT into the GPIO pin extension header.
+1. Next, insert the Sense HAT into the GPIO pin extension header.
 The corner holes should line up with the hexagon stand-offs.

 1. Lastly, put the remaining screws through from the top.